mmistakes/so-simple-theme/events/stancon2018/index.md

 Learning is fun but we anticipate that blowing off a little steam will be called for.

-## R/C Airplanes
+## ~~R/C Airplanes~~ Now Air Powered Rockets

-After dinner on Wed eve we will provide designs and building materials to create your own R/C airplane.
-The core design can be scratch built in 90 minutes or less at which point, and weather dependent, we will learn to fly our planes indoors or outdoors.
-See http://brooklynaerodrome.com for an idea of the style of airplane.
-You can also create your own designs and we will have night illumination gear.
+R/C Airplanes are cancled due to FAA regulation changes in December.
+In place we will have build your own air powered rockets and they will be carrying night lights.
+After dinner on Wed eve we will provide designs and building materials to create your own rocket.
+It takes about 15 minutes if you are quick and we will have glow sticks to put on them.

 ## S'mores By the Bonfire